pakesson/tt_simon_spi/docs/info.md

 ```
 R_inv(x, y) = (y, x ^ F(y) ^ k_i)
 ```
-In the code, there is a shared datapath for encryption/decryption, selected by the `op_decrypt` control bit and key-schedule direction/state.
+The code has a shared datapath for encryption/decryption, selected by the `op_decrypt` control bit and key-schedule direction/state.

 Round keys are generated from the 128-bit key window.
 The key-schedule constant is `c = 0xFFFF_FFFC` (`2^32-4` for n=32), and the schedule combines c, one z-sequence bit, and rotated/XOR-mixed key words to form the next key word.